 GETTING AROUND SAMARKAND

 Though the attractions are pretty close to each other, the best option would be to hire a car with driver.
-As soon as you leave the train station, you will find these private cabs drivers waiting outside with tour package brochures.
-You can hire a driver for the entire day for anything between $20-$30.
-Try to haggle as much to get a good deal.
+As soon as you leave the train station, you will find private cab drivers waiting outside with tour package brochures.
+You can hire a driver for the entire day for $20-$30.
+Try to haggle to get a good deal.

 If you prefer to use public transport, Lonely Planet has some excellent suggestions.